hotdogee/django-blast/sphinx_doc/logging.md

 After the version, for which '1' is the only valid value at present, we specify to leave Django default loggers enabled.

-Log messages are submitted by functions to a logger.
-The logger in turn passes the log to a handler, through any filters specified which may modify or suppress the log, and handlers render the log message according the the formatter attached to them.
+Log messages are submitted by functions, like debug(), info(), etc., to a logger.
+The logger in turn passes the message to one or more handlers, through any filters which may modify or suppress the message, finally handlers render the message according the the formatter attached to them and route it to the intended destination.

 This diagram shows the operational role of each component: